How Stormy Daniels became one of the most powerful people in politics

 Mr Trump has long denied an affair with Ms Daniels, and his lawyer has accused her of extortion.
 In a Truth Social post on 18 March, he described the allegations as “an old and fully debunked fairy tale” being exploited by “corrupt and highly political” Manhattan prosecutors.

 He also upped the ante by predicting that he would be arrested on Tuesday (21 March) and calling for mass protests to “TAKE OUR NATION BACK”.
-Manhattan District attorney Alvin Bragg vowed that he would not be intimidated.
+Tuesday came and went with no indictment, and the grand jury is still underway as Manhattan District attorney Alvin Bragg vowed that he would not be intimidated.

 Being convicted would not block Mr Trump from pursuing a second term in 2024, but could damage his chances, and would certainly make it harder for him to campaign if he is on trial, or barred from leaving New York state, or even in prison while the election is ongoing.